cduong2/puzzle-alarm/README.md

 # puzzle-alarm
 to-do
-- alarm notifications and ringing: christina
-- internet service (Spotify, weather): kelly

-later:
-- flashcard implementation (11/11)
-- wordle implementation (11/11)
-- import sounds
+- import sounds and test on real device: christina

-- beginning to end app due 11/13
+- UI for weather portion and icon for app: kelly